bszafranski/cram/docs/create-network.rst

 Adding a Demand
 ^^^^^^^^^^^^^^^

-Demands are used to route water to specific users in the Excel CRAM network (e.g., cities, farmers, ditches).
+Demands are used to route water to specific users in the CRAM network (e.g., cities, farmers, ditches).
 The water that passes through a demand arc is not available for use anywhere else in the network during the same time step.
 Demands can be thought of as the final destination of water within the network.

 The capacity of a demand is determined by the High parameter while the minimum flow that must pass through a demand arc is set by the Low parameter.